 If you follow the steps above on how to slice a cooked brisket, you won’t have to be concerned with looking for the grain because the steps guide you through cutting the meat precisely in the way you need to – against the grain.

 Should You Slice Or Chop A Brisket?

-If you want to serve your brisket in a fancy platter, with some side dishes like mash potatoes, salads, and a delicious gravy, then using brisket slices is a better option.
+If you want to serve your brisket on a fancy platter, with some side dishes like mashed potatoes, salads, and a delicious gravy, then it's better to slice brisket correctly instead.

 More Tips For Slicing A Brisket

-- You can cover the brisket with a piece of foil.
+- You can cover the sliced brisket with a piece of foil.
 Covering it with foil will slow down the cooling process, allowing it to entirely complete the cooking process within the center of the meat.
-If you slice it, the inside of the meat will cool down faster and release the juices, making it tough.
+If you use a sharp slicing knife too early, the inside of the meat will cool down faster and release the juices, making it tough.

-Next time you buy a chunk of beef brisket, you will know exactly how to slice it.
+Next time you buy a chunk of sliced beef brisket, you will know exactly how to slice it with a brisket knife.